Take the kids to the Washington or Evergreen State Fair

 Giant Pumpkin Carving: Watch talented artists turn humongous pumpkins into works of art — the creations are truly amazing and will get everyone in the mood for fall.
 Located in the Fountain Plaza, Saturdays and Sundays, 11 a.m. to 4 p.m.

 New at the fair this year:

 Outpost 47: This is the place to dine, relax and enjoy free music and entertainment.
-Family-friendly and equipped with big-screen TVs.
+Find a variety of new food vendors here this year.